Retroplaya135/Networkie_Network_Analysis_Pro/README.md

 9. **Report Generation**:
    - Export results in JSON, CSV, or PDF format.
    - Create visual reports using matplotlib and networkx.
+May require additional setup to display the visualisations.

 ---